 This lengthy festival features a variety of exhilarating competitions, from surfing and swimming to standup paddling and beach volleyball.

 This festival is held in honor of the Olympian Duke Paoa Kahanamoku, called the greatest Hawaiian waterman who ever lived.

 Getting In: Duke’s OceanFest is free to attend, although registration is required to participate in certain sporting events.

 So there you have it.
 Our picks for some of the top things to do in Oahu in the summer.

-Please note, the summer events taking place at some of these attractions may be separately ticketed and not included with the Go Oahu Card.
+Please note, the summer events taking place at some of these attractions may be separately ticketed and not included with the Go Oahu pass.

 Plan to visit some of these top attractions during your trip.
 Whether you are traveling with your family or a couple of friends, we’re sure you will have a great time.